kevbite/kevbite.github.io/_drafts/the-uk-partner-visa-and-the-home-office.md

 That's the whole story, really.
-Everything else - the dollars, the £2.74, the manual trawl, the survey addressed to a reference number, the social media suggestion, the heatwave in Brussels - is just decoration on that one fact.
+Everything else - the dollars, the £2.74, the manual trawl, the survey addressed to a reference number, the social media suggestion, the heatwave in Brussels, the 30p at the library - is just decoration on that one fact.

+It's not quite finished, mind.
+There may yet be next steps, and if anything comes of them I'll update this post.

 I'm not anti-immigration-control.
 Have rules.
 Enforce them.
 But if you're going to charge people two grand a go and hold their families hostage to the outcome,